Balance of Nature Review: An Honest Analysis + Better Alternatives (2026)

 How Many Fruits and Vegetables Do We Really Need?

-At Hallelujah Diet we stress the importance of eating fruits and vegetables.
+At Hallelujah Diet, we stress the importance of eating fruits and vegetables.
 We practice what we preach and eat lots of them.
-In fact, an analysis of the Hallelujah Diet back in 2001 showed that followers of the Hallelujah Diet consumed over 6 servings of fruits and 11 servings of vegetables a day(1).
+In fact, an analysis of the Hallelujah Diet in 2001 showed that followers of the Hallelujah Diet consumed over 6 servings of fruit and 11 servings of vegetables a day (1).
 And that was without counting BarleyMax.
 A more recent analysis showed very similar results—over 700 grams of fruits and 1,000 grams of vegetables per 2,000 calories.
 Another nutrient-dense diet, the Wahl’s Diet, recommends over 650 grams of fruits and almost 800 grams of vegetables per 2,000 calories.
-Obviously, this is more than the government will admit to you needing—their recommendation is a paltry 260 grams of non-starchy vegetables and 360 grams of fruits per 2,000 calories.
+Obviously, this is more than the government will admit you need—their recommendation is a paltry 260 grams of non-starchy vegetables and 360 grams of fruits per 2,000 calories.

 So, the amount of fruits and vegetables you need to be healthy is on the order of 1½ pounds of fruits and 2 pounds of vegetables a day.
 Try to put that into 6 capsules.

 So, why eat so many fruits and vegetables?
 Simply put, life comes from life.
 Living foods supply the nutrients and vitality that our living bodies, made up of living cells, require.
 Eating more fruits and vegetables leads to less disease of all sorts.
 The more you eat, the better you feel.
-We do eat cooked food as well, including starchy vegetables, organic whole grains, legumes, nuts and seeds as well on the Hallelujah Diet.
+We do eat cooked food as well, including starchy vegetables, organic whole grains, legumes, nuts, and seeds on the Hallelujah Diet.
 But fruits and vegetables are a huge part of what we eat from day to day.

 So, back to the main question—can the daily recommended servings of fruits and vegetables fit into six capsules?
-No matter what you define as the “daily recommended servings of fruits and vegetables” the answer is, “NO.” I will share with you three lines of evidence to back up this answer: (1) Vitamin C testing, (2) Enzyme activity testing, and (3) Mineral analysis.
+No matter what you define as the “daily recommended servings of fruits and vegetables,” the answer is, “NO.” I will share with you three lines of evidence to back up this answer: (1) Vitamin C testing, (2) Enzyme activity testing, and (3) Mineral analysis.

 An Analysis of Balance of Nature, Part 1: Vitamin C Content